somebeaver/Lowrider.js/README.md

 *Render queueing is currently an experimental feature.*

-Render queueing is an advanced optimization that minimizes the impact of rendering a large amount of components at once, specifically components that trigger network requests.
+Render queueing is an advanced optimization technique that minimizes the impact of rendering a large amount of components at once, specifically ones that trigger network requests.
+The goal of render queueing is to avoid spikes of API requests hitting your server, at the cost of slightly slower UI loading.

 Render queueing is much like lazy rendering - the component enters the DOM, `spawn` is triggered, then it waits.
 Except, unlike lazy rendering, the